Hire the Best – With an Online Coding Test

-- The Take-Home Test: During the early recruitment phase, companies will often (but not always) post coding problems for candidates to solve.
+- The Take-Home Project: During the early recruitment phase, companies will often (but not always) post coding problems for candidates to solve.
 These will be timed or untimed problems adapted from challenges the company faces.

 - Technical Screening: In this round of online code testing, your interviewer will provide a series of simpler timed challenges.
-These are designed to validate your skills and make sure you didn’t receive outside help during the take-home test.
+These are designed to validate your skills and make sure you didn’t receive outside help during the take-home project.

 - Technical Assessment “On-site”: This kind of online code test will measure the outer limits of your ability.
 Expect multiple complex problems based on the company’s real-life challenges, with three-hour time limits, administered by various department heads.